scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 Policy ID in the first column, comma or tab separated.
-A header row, blank lines and `#` comments are skipped — anything whose first column is not all digits is ignored, so the report TSV from the other script can be fed in directly.
+A header row, blank lines and `#` comments are skipped — anything whose first column is not all digits is ignored, so the report CSV from the other script can be fed in directly.

 ```csv